jdougherty4/test/chapter1.md

 skills: 1
 ```

+All code that we write in these boot camps is called scripts.
+Every time you execuate code, it's run through the console.
 You can use the Console located at the bottom to tell R what to do.
 You can do math, save things as variables, and use functions to perform actions.

 `@instructions`
 - Copy and paste the first line of code into the Console
-- store your output into a variable
+- Store your output into a variable
-- Use the sqrt() function on your variable.
+- Use the sqrt() function on your variable

 `@hint`
 - Here is the hint for this setup problem.